fedora-infra/fedimg/README.md

 Official Fedimg documentation can be [found at RTFD](https://fedimg.readthedocs.org) or in `docs/`.

+If you are interested in contributing to fedimg, you can [read the developer documentation](https://github.com/fedora-infra/fedimg/tree/develop/docs/development).

 ## Triggering jobs

 Fedimg is designed to perform automatically when it sees the appropriate